-Click 'View Acknowledgement Receipt' to view the RRA reference number and the total tax due that are required for payment.
-See page 374 for more details on paying taxes.
-Remember that payment must also be made before the deadline to avoid penalties and fines.
+Click 'View Acknowledgement Receipt' to view the RRA reference number and the total tax due that are required

 After submitting the Gaming Tax declaration and viewing the acknowledgement receipt, repeat the above process for WOP-Gaming.

 Continuing the example of the Gaming Tax declaration above, the similar steps are carried out for the WOP-Gaming declaration.
 The WOP-Gaming due for this taxpayer in this tax period is FRW 101,250.